 Once everyone was loaded we took off in two groups.
 Each group had a guide riding the camel at the front and someone walking beside the group.
 We were given a brief history of camels in Central Australia and the important role they played in exploration and transportation in Australia.
 We learnt how the wild camel population became so large when the camels were no longer needed and their owners released them into the wild rather than kill them.
 There is a large feral camel population in Australia now.
 I was disappointed not to see any wild camels around Uluru despite all the warning signs along the roadside.
 We finally saw one on the road to Alice Springs.
 Much to my delight he, or she, raced alongside us for a while.

-From the back our camel we watched the sunrise and on our return we could see Kata Tjuta in the distance.
+From the back of our camel we watched the sunrise and on our return we could see Kata Tjuta in the distance.

 On our return to the camel farm there was hot chocolate, tea and fresh warm damper waiting to help us thaw out.